sh3ki/onion-sorting/AI_TRAINING_AND_TECH_STACK.md

 This document explains the onion sorting project in two aligned layers:

-- Training layer (pretend scenario): onion detection AI was trained in Roboflow.
+- Training layer: onion detection AI was trained in Roboflow.
 - Runtime layer (actual project code): contour-based computer vision with calibrated geometry is used to measure onion diameter and trigger sorting.

 The result is practical and correct for size sorting: AI can help detect candidate onion regions, while contour + calibration provides stable physical size measurement in centimeters.